Destinations Greece The Ionian Islands

 The hotel restaurant is good but Fiscardo is a 10-minute drive; book the dinners ahead

 Insider"Sea View Villa with Plunge Pool" is the booking.
-The hotel restaurant is good but Fiscardo (Tassia, Tselenti's, Vasso's) is a 10-minute drive; book the dinners ahead.
+The hotel restaurant is good, but Fiscardo (Tassia, Tselenti's, Vasso's) is a 10-minute drive; book those dinners ahead.

-A Leading Hotels of the World adults-only property at Tragaki on Zakynthos's east coast — sea-view suites with private pools, the most considered design tier on the island and the right answer to the Laganas resort strip.
-Pair with Prosilio dinner one night for the trip's high.
+A Leading Hotels of the World adults-only property at Tragaki on Zakynthos's east coast: sea-view suites with private pools.
+Book a Prosilio dinner in Zante Town one night.

 What it's known for